Scroll to top

 Tuesday, Civics, Ethics

-Ancient Asian civics and ethics.
+Ancient conversations in civics and ethics.
 Lecture and seminar, with attention to assigned above, The Classic of Rites, or Liji (?-100 BC) and Sun Tzu, The Art of War (400s BC), along with associated artifacts and sites.

 Wednesday, Social Sciences

-Ancient Asian archeology, anthropology, and linguistics.
+Ancient conversations in human and social sciences.
 Lecture and seminar, with attention to assigned above, along with associated artifacts and sites.

 Thursday, Natural Sciences

-Ancient Asian formal and applied sciences, as informing current study of the human body, brain, and technologies.
+Ancient conversations in formal and natural sciences.
 Lecture and seminar, with attention to assigned above, along with associated artifacts and sites.

 In | November